JavaScript Drag and Drop example 2

 // set hover color

-rd.hover_color = '#9BB3DA';
+rd.hover.colorTd = '#9BB3DA';

-// define green elements for green cells
+// define "green" class name as exception for green cells

-// define orange elements for orange cells
+// define "orange" class name as exception for orange cells

-rd.myhandler_dropped = function () {
+rd.event.dropped = function (targetCell) {

-// make it a unmovable
+// make DIV unmovable

 // increase counter